-The application will utilize the smartphone GPS receiver and the smartphone 3G connection.
+Traffic Wizard will utilize the hardware specified in Figure 2.
+The smartphone application will utilize the GPS module and the 3G Internet Connection module.
 The route profile and route pre-weighting system will be implemented on the smartphone.
 A minimal interface will allow for efficient end-user interaction with the application.
+The regional servers will handle data processing and will interact with three main databases.